VCityTeam/UD-Demo-TIGA-Vallee-Du-Gier/Readme.md

 - illustrate the JavaScript ecosystem required for building and running it,
 - be used as a template for creating/declining your own application.

-Because thhis template application is fully functionnal maybe the simplest way to understand what it does is to build it and run it.
+Because this template application is fully functional maybe the simplest way to understand what it does is to build it and run it.

 ## Pre-requisites for installing the template application

-As for any JavaScript application, the central building/running tool is [npm (Node Package Manager)](https://en.wikipedia.org/wiki/Npm_(software)) whose installation process is OS dependent:
+As for any JavaScript application, the central building/running tool is [npm (Node Package Manager)](https://en.wikipedia.org/wiki/Npm_(software)) version `6.14.15`:

 * **Ubuntu**